-- The Edinburgh Fringe Festival – Whenever anyone mentions Edinburgh the Fringe is brought up, and with good reason.
+Whenever anyone mentions Edinburgh the Fringe is brought up, and with good reason.
 It is home to a large number of theatres, comedians, artists, musicians, and all other kinds of artistic performance you can imagine.
 Whether you see a big stand up name perform in a tiny room above a pub, or a big theatre show, there is the chance to see free and discounted shows and exhibitions throughout the city if you are living on a budget.

-- Edinburgh Castle – Edinburgh Castle and Arthur’s Seat is well worth the trek up, as it provides the best view imaginable of the city.
+Edinburgh Castle and Arthur’s Seat is well worth the trek up, as it provides the best view imaginable of the city.
 The Stone of Destiny and Crown Jewels are great attractions to admire, and a trip to the castle lets you explore the rich history of the city and the castle (which dates back to the 12th century.

-- Camera Obscura – Camera Obscura and the World of Illusions is like nothing else you’ll ever experience.
+Camera Obscura and the World of Illusions is like nothing else you’ll ever experience.
 This gothic attraction is the perfect complement to the city’s old town, with a visual live ‘tour’ of the city using optical illusions, tricks, hologram collections, a light corridor, and a wide range of photographs on display that date back to the early days of photography.

-- Royal Botanic Garden – Away from the hustle and bustle of the city and the stresses of student life, the Royal Botanic Garden is just a short walk from your luxury student accommodation in Edinburgh.
+Away from the hustle and bustle of the city and the stresses of student life, the Royal Botanic Garden is just a short walk from your luxury student accommodation in Edinburgh.
 It is a calm and peaceful spot, where you can marvel at nature and sit with your thoughts for a few hours.

-- Edinburgh Zoo – Another peaceful and tranquil place to visit when living as a student in Edinburgh is the zoo.
+Another peaceful and tranquil place to visit when living as a student in Edinburgh is the zoo.
 It is one of the finest examples of a zoo in the UK, and for students there are discounted entry prices and promotions to keep an eye out for.
 The zoo focuses on conservation and the safety and sustainability of endangered and rare animals, and has a proud history that stretches over a century.

 Living in our luxury student accommodation in Edinburgh allows you to have the perfect base from which to explore the many events and attractions the city has to offer.
 It is a beautiful city, full of history, tradition, live music, comedy, sports, great cuisine, and much more.
 There are fewer cities that are as great to live in as a student and we hope that our events and attractions guide gives you a good starting point from which to explore.